 As with so many ‘up-and-coming’ areas around Mexico, real estate developers are having a considerable influence on the social landscape of this region.
 Villages and small towns like San Felipe, which hitherto were off-the-beaten track locations, are now becoming connected by means of new roads and new infrastructure that is being implemented as part of the wider realty development projects.
 This trend is continuing to have a considerable influence on the popularity of the region.

 Most people who visit San Felipe come to get away from the commercialized tourist scenes available elsewhere in Baja and also to scout the area for a possible property purchase and/or retirement home.

 If you want a luxurious resort experience in Baja for your vacation, consider instead San Jose del Cabo or Cabo San Lucas.
-If you’re looking for a quieter and less commercialized beach experience, close to nature, close to the US border and away from the crowds, San Felipe may be ideal place to consider.
+If you’re looking for a quieter and less commercialized beach experience, close to nature, close to the US border and away from the crowds, San Felipe is the ideal place to consider.

 San Felipe offers a range of attractions, local services and amenities.
 A selection of what is available now is detailed below.
 More will follow in the months and years ahead as more people move in, communities develop further and the demand for local services increases.